hackersatcambridge/hac-website/README.md

 You may notice that we aren't using a templating library for rendering HTML.
 Inspired by the likes of [Elm](http://elm-lang.org/) and [React](https://facebook.github.io/react/), we've written a module _HaCTML_ for making HTML type-safe and Swifty!
 For an example, have a look at our [home page](Sources/HaCWebsiteLib/ViewModels/LandingPage.swift).

 We're currently experimenting with the API for HaCTML, and once it's a little more stable we hope to release it as a standalone module.

-### Our Stylesheets and Their BEM
-CSS is great but it's easy to end up with hundreds of classes that overlap, underlap and wrestle with each other and that's when things get a whole lot less fun.
-To keep our stylesheets from this fate, we adopt Airbnb's naming convention for CSS.
-You can read about that [here](https://github.com/airbnb/css#oocss-and-bem).

 ### Unit Testing